MaksymKrut/reports/README.md

 1. Navigate to repo folder in the terminal
 2. Start node/express server with `npm run serve`
-3. Make calls via curl or Postman to `http://localhost:3434/reports/{id}/checkout` endpoint, where `id` is any number.
+3. Make calls via curl or Postman to `http://localhost:3434/reports/{id}/checkout?userId={userId}` endpoint, where `id` and `userId` are any numbers.

+Note 1: URI naming changed to plural `reports` as per REST API general convention.
+Note 2: .env file is checked out to speedup communication, sure it's should not.

 ## Task